 The debtor's attorney, or the debtor if the debtor is self-represented, shall file a certificate of service to evidence proper service of the notice.
 Service shall be made as provided by Bankruptcy Rule 7004.
 The value of property subject to liens or security interests as noticed shall be deemed to be the value of the property for purposes of confirmation and treatment of such creditor pursuant to a plan unless no later than thirty (30) days after proper service of such notice any party in interest files a motion to value collateral or motion to determine secured status pursuant to Bankruptcy Rule 3012.

-The notice sent to a secured creditor pursuant to this rule shall notify such creditor, in large, bold-face type appearing just under the title of the notice, that failure to file a timely motion to value collateral or motion to determine secured status will result in such collateral being valued at the amount

-listed for purposes of confirmation of the plan and treatment of such creditor's claim pursuant to the plan.
+The notice sent to a secured creditor pursuant to this rule shall notify such creditor, in large, bold-face type appearing just under the title of the notice, that failure to file a timely motion to value collateral or motion to determine secured status will result in such collateral being valued at the amount listed for purposes of confirmation of the plan and treatment of such creditor’s claim pursuant to the plan.

 No such notice is necessary to secured creditors whose claims are impaired only by a proposed change in the interest rate.